 The target age for programming is 6-14 and kids from elementary through high school are welcome to participate.
 Youth under 7 must be accompanied by an adult.

-Reservations are required and space is limited to 10 participants.
+Reservations are required by September 25 and space is limited to 10 participants.
 More information and directions will be provided upon signing up.

 Who lives under the rocks in streams and what can these organisms tell us about water quality?
-Join the Community Science Institute (CSI) for an afternoon along Upper Buttermilk Creek as we explore the life in the creek and collect a sample of organisms that will be used to evaluate water quality and ecosystem health.
+Join the Community Science Institute (CSI) for an evening on the banks of Buttermilk Creek at Buttermilk Falls State Park as we explore the life in the creek and collect a sample of organisms that will be used to evaluate water quality and ecosystem health.
 This event is meant for the whole family and is interactive.
 Participants can help us wade through the creek to find organisms under rocks for everyone to look at under magnification – we’ll project the images so that they can be seen by everyone at a distance!
 Those who are interested in following the scientific protocols for collecting an official sample (that will be analyzed and the results of which will be included in CSI’s long-term datasets of water quality) can help collect the sample and complete a physical survey.

 COVID-19 Safety Precautions: We are limiting the number of participants in this program to 10 and those participating must practice social distancing.
 Face masks are required.
 If you are interested in participating, you will need to reserve a spot for each family member in advance.

 Date: October 4, 2020 Time: 9:00 AM – 12:00 PM